faiyaz7283/dashtam-api/docs/development/troubleshooting/smoke-test-ci-debugging-journey.md

 - Tests access database before schema is ready
 - Migrations run in Docker container startup, but pytest doesn't wait for completion

+**Why This Happens:**

+With `autouse=False`, the fixture only runs when explicitly requested by tests.
+Since no tests explicitly depended on this fixture, it never ran.
+Tests started immediately after pytest launched, before Docker container migrations completed and created database schema.

 **Impact:**

 - CI environment: Migrations run async, tests start before completion → tables don't exist